Cosmological FLRW phase transitions and micro-structure under Kaniadakis statistics: Modified Friedmann equations

 respectively.
 Nevertheless, as the thermodynamics takes place on the AH, to determine this surface, the line element (\ref{flrw}) can be cast as a warped product between a two-dimensional manifold $\mathcal{M}_{2}$ (the $t-r$ plane) and a two-sphere $\mathbb{S}^{2}$ as

 where $h_{ij}$ is the induced metric on the manifold $\mathcal{M}_{2}$ and $R(t,r)\equiv a(t)r$ is the physical radius.
-So, it is not hard to show that the AH is the solution of the following differential equation
+So, it is not hard to show that the AH is the solution of the following differential equation \cite{Faraoni:2011hf,Faraoni:2015ula}

+where $H\equiv \dot{a}/a$ is the Hubble's expansion rate (also known as Hubble's constant).
 Notice that Latin indexes run over $i,j=t,r$.
-In this way, the trace of the energy-momentum tensor $h_{ij}T^{ij}$ on the t-r orthogonal to the two-spheres of symmetry is given by $h_{ij}T^{ij}=p-\rho$, being $p$ the isotropic pressure and $\rho$ the density of the perfect fluid filling the Universe.
+In this way, the trace of the energy-momentum tensor $h_{ij}T^{ij}$ on the $t-r$ plane orthogonal to the two spheres of symmetry is given by $h_{ij}T^{ij}=p-\rho$, being $p$ the isotropic pressure and $\rho$ the density of the perfect fluid filling the Universe.

 Now, projecting the UFL (\ref{UFL}) along the AH, one obtains \citep{Hayward:1997jp}

 where the following identification has been done $A\psi_{i}=\frac{\kappa_{\text{HK}}}{8\pi}z^{i}\nabla_{i}A$ \citep{Hayward:1997jp,Cai:2006rs} and $z^{i}$ is a vector tangent to the AH.
 This step allows us to identify the so-called Hayward-Kodama (HK) surface gravity $\kappa_{\text{HK}}$.
 Taking into account that it is a purely geometric object (independent of the underlying theory), it has the following definition \citep{Hayward:1997jp}